roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md

     |**Monitoring Agents**|Specify whether to install the Cloud Monitor agent.
 By default, **Install CloudMonitor Agent on ECS Instance** and **Enable Prometheus Monitoring** are selected.
 After the Cloud Monitor agent is installed on ECS instance-based nodes, you can view monitoring data about the nodes in the Cloud Monitor console. |
     |**Log Service**|Specify whether to enable Log Service.
 You can select an existing Log Service project or create a new one.
 By default, **Enable Log Service** is selected.
 When you create an application, you can perform a few simple steps to enable Log Service.
 For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).

 You can also select or clear **Collect Logs of Control Plane Components**.
 If you select this check box, logs of components on the ACK control plane are collected to the Log Service project under your account.
-For more information, see [t2020982.md\#]().
+For more information, see [Collect log data of control plane components from a managed Kubernetes cluster]().

 **Note:** By default, **Collect Logs of Control Plane Components** is selected for a professional managed Kubernetes cluster.